thisisadityapatel/continueSageEndpoint/README.md

 ## Continue.dev Sagemaker Endpoint

-This backend FastAPI server helps connected LLM (in my case mistral-instruct-7b and falcon 40b) models hosted on AWS Sagameker Cloud Platform to Continue.dev frontend service on local VSCode environment.
-It mocks a Ollama service connection to continue.dev GUI and streams the LLM response using SSE (Server Side Events) streaming connection.
+This backend FastAPI server helps connected LLMs (in my case mistral-instruct-7b and falcon 40b) hosted on AWS Sagameker Cloud Platform to Continue.dev frontend service on local VSCode environment.
+It mocks a Ollama service connection to continue.dev GUI and streams the LLM response using a SSE (Server Side Events) streaming network connection.

 ### Starting the server locally